 - Using the wrong nap size: Match the nap to the surface texture.

 - Skipping the second coat: One coat is rarely enough for full coverage and durability.
+Learn more in our complete guide to interior painting.

 - Pressing too hard: Light, even pressure gives a much better result than forcing the roller.